-There are several national screening programmes.
-They save thousands of lives a year.
+There are three types of cancer screening for adults in England, and they save thousands of lives each year.

 Breast cancer screening